Concepts

 Job

-The canonical unit of work for one monetization opportunity.
-A job creates one or more slot IDs and brackets the decision and beacon lifecycle for that prompt or interaction.
+The advanced compatibility unit of work for one monetization opportunity.
+A job creates one or more slot IDs and brackets the decision and beacon lifecycle for clients that intentionally orchestrate polling.

 Decision